wobcom/re-delimiter-codec/README.md

-# Multi-bytes Delimiter Codec
+# RE Delimiter Codec

-`memmem-delimiter-codec` is a multi-bytes delimiter codec library for use with tokio framework.
+`re-delimiter-codec` is a regular expression delimiter codec library for use with tokio framework.